 If you didn’t appreciate worms before, you’ll appreciate them after this experiment.
 Learn the value of worms, which help create the dark brown soil packed full of the nutrients needed for plant growth.
 See how this mom built her kids a worm observation hotel.

-23. Discover osmosis by placing celery in colored water overnight to see the stems and leaves change color.
+21. Discover osmosis by placing white flowers in colored water overnight to see the stems and leaves change color.

 Transpiration is the process of water movement in a plant.
-Even though this experiment is designed for preschool and elementary-aged kids, you’ll be amazed to see transpiration in the works!
+Even though this cool science experiment for kids is designed for preschool and elementary-aged kiddos, you’ll be amazed to see transpiration in the works as an adult!